Berkeley-CS61B/website-fa23/materials/hw/hw2/index.md

 ## Testing

-We have not provided tests for you.
-If you would like to create unit tests to test your code, you may create an additional file and write tests.
+We have provided one basic test for you.
+You should add more tests to `PercolationTest.java` to test your code.

 ## Submission & Deliverables